softwareconstruction240/autograder/README.md

    │  └─ resources
-   │     ├─ frontend                          Code for the frontend of the autograder (written in TypeScript and Vue) │     │  └─ src                            Main frontend source code │     │     ├─ components                  Contins some Vue components, generally smaller components or components reused in multiple places
+   │     ├─ frontend                          Code for the frontend of the autograder (written in TypeScript and Vue) │     │  └─ src                            Main frontend source code │     │     ├─ components                  Contains some Vue components, generally smaller components or components reused in multiple places
    │     │     ├─ network                     Generic Typescript code for contacting the backend server │     │     ├─ router                      Main router for the app frontend (determines if the page should go to /login, /admin, etc.
    │     │     ├─ services                    Specific code for contacting the backend server (delegated to 'network') │     │     ├─ stores                      Caches items like app config and past submissions so they don't need to be retreived again the next time they're needed
-   │     │     ├─ types                       Typescript type definitions (similar to 'model' in the backend) │     │     ├─ utils                       Utility methods, generally used in multiple unrelated contexts │     │     └─ views                       Contins some Vue components, generally larger components meant to take up a large portion of the screen and only used in one place.
+   │     │     ├─ types                       Typescript type definitions (similar to 'model' in the backend) │     │     ├─ utils                       Utility methods, generally used in multiple unrelated contexts │     │     └─ views                       Contains some Vue components, generally larger components meant to take up a large portion of the screen and only used in one place.
-   │     │        ├─ AdminView                Contins larger Vue components only shown to admins (TAs and instructors) │     │        └─ StudentView              Contins larger Vue components relevant to students, although most are reused for admins as well
+   │     │        ├─ AdminView                Contains larger Vue components only shown to admins (TAs and instructors) │     │        └─ StudentView              Contains larger Vue components relevant to students, although most are reused for admins as well
    │     └─ phases                            Contains raw files used by the autograder backend │        ├─ libs                           Necessary jar files (junit, quality checker), and a quality rubric for what to look for
    │        ├─ phase[x]                       Contains the test cases for the phase